sonicdcer/MarioKart64Recomp/README.md

 #### Low Input Lag
 This project has been optimized to have as little input lag as possible, making the game feel more responsive than ever!

+#### Linux and Steam Deck Support
+A Linux binary as well as a Flatpak is available for playing on most up-to-date distros, including on the Steam Deck.

+To play on Steam Deck, extract the Linux build onto your deck.
+Then, in desktop mode, right click the Zelda64Recompiled executable file and select "Add to Steam".
+From there, you can return to Gaming mode and configure the controls as needed.

 ## Planned Features
 * Model Replacements
 * Ray Tracing (via RT64)